Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-new-code.md

 - quickly write new code that follows a consistent format
 - help us with generating test cases

+### !callout-info

+## Generative tools will give you different responses

+As you work through this lesson, you will likely get different results from the prompts you submit than what we show through the lesson.
+This is expected!

+We are working with a generative AI tool and they are not guaranteed to return the same or even a similar response for the same input.
+Part of adjusting to working with AI tools is getting comfortable with the variability of their responses and then fine tuning our prompts, regenerating responses, and manually updating generated code until we have something that meets our needs.

+### !end-callout

 ## Writing new code with Copilot

 We won't be following the same path as our previous visit with `hello-books`.
 To keep things shorter and focus on areas where we can benefit from Copilot, we will check out a couple branches and use the code at that state as an example to work from.